Sebasfac/mlops_zoomcamp_project_car_price_prediction/README.md

 The folder config is configuration of Grafana.

-The folder dashboards contain one table with calculated metrics on different subsets of the dataset.
+The folder dashboards contains one table with calculated metrics on different subsets of the dataset.

 ### Predictions
 For predicting car prices there is the file car_price_predictor.py which is used with the Prefect server running.